purescript/trypurescript/README.md

 # then: Setting phasers to stun... (port 8081) (ctrl-c to quit)
 ```

+### 3. Choosing a Tag

+The built-in examples for Try PureScript are loaded from this GitHub repository.
+To change the tag that the examples are loaded from, you'll need to touch three files:

+* `client/config/dev/Try.Config.purs`
+* `client/config/prod/Try.Config.purs`
+* `client/examples/Main.purs`, in the `fromExample` function.

+If you are preparing a release or if you need to adjust examples in development, you should change the tag in these three places (and ensure you're using the same tag in each place!).

 ## Server API

 The server is a very basic web service which wraps the PureScript compiler, allowing clients to send PureScript code to be compiled and receiving either compiled JS or error messages in response.